Lily Lake Loop

 |Trail Features:||Scenic Lake Views, Wildflowers|

 |Total Elevation Gain:||10 Feet|

 |Highest Elevation:||8940 Feet|

 The Lily Lake Loop is an excellent hike for the entire family.
 This level, fully accessible trail, circles around the lake and nearby wetlands for just over three-quarters of a mile, and is conveniently located near Estes Park.

-To reach the trailhead from Estes Park, drive 6.3 miles south from the intersection of U.S. 36 and Colorado Highway 7.
-Turn west into the Lily Lake parking area, or park across the highway at the old Lily Lake Visitor Center (now closed).
+To reach the trailhead from Estes Park, drive 6.3 miles south on Colorado Highway 7 to the Lily Lake parking area.
+You can park at the lake or across the highway at the old Lily Lake Visitor Center (now closed).